speculatrix/web_get_iplayer/README.md

 Note that if it doesn't run at all, run it at the command line as the httpd user id to check python has all the libraries it needs, like this:
-* $ sudo -i -u ubuntu /usr/lib/cgi-bin/get_iplayer
+* $ sudo -i -u www-data /usr/lib/cgi-bin/get_iplayer

 ## Installation - part 3 - the cron queue runner